Spintronics meets density matrix renormalization group: Quantum spin torque driven nonclassical magnetization reversal and dynamical buildup of long-range entanglement: Conclusions and Outlook

+Looking to the future, modeling of quantum STT in two-dimensional~\cite{Dolui2019} and three-dimensional~\cite{Ellis2017} realistic spintronic device over long times requires to develop many-body NEGF-based algorithms~\cite{Schlunzen2020} (as opposed to presently widely used single-particle NEGF-algorithms~\cite{Ellis2017,Belashchenko2019,Dolui2019,Petrovic2018,Bajpai2019,Suresh2021} applied to conventional STT) where a number of technical challenges~\cite{Mahfouzi2014} remains to be solved.
+For such necessarily perturbative efforts, our tDMRG approach to quantum STT offers rigorous nonperturbative benchmarking~\cite{Schlunzen2020} using one-dimensional examples like the one in Fig.~\ref{fig:fig1}.

-Finally, we propose that by injecting an electron current of sufficient density, entanglement of macroscopically large number of flowing and localized spins can be detected by observing a magnetization reversal in collinear spin valves or magnetic tunnel junction, where the reversed magnetization of the FM-analyzer layer should be smaller than the one in equilibrium.
-Beyond spintronics, STT-driven quantum dynamics of localized spins can be employed to manipulate individual spin qubits and entangle them over long distances ~\cite{Comas2019}.
+Although experimental measurement of many-body entanglement~\cite{Laflorencie2016,Chiara2018} has been achieved in cold gases of $\sim 10$ atoms using atomic-molecular-optical physics techniques~\cite{Brydges2019}, it remains an outstanding challenge~\cite{Laflorencie2016} for solid-state materials and devices.
+For the special case of quantum-STT-driven many-body entanglement in nonequilibrium spintronic devices studied here, we propose that by injecting an electronic current pulse of sufficient magnitude, many-body entanglement of a macroscopically large number of flowing and localized spins can be detected: ({\em i}) by first measuring spectrum of excitations via inelastic light scattering (Raman or Brillouin)~\cite{Arana2017} of FM-analyzer layer in equilibrium, where magnons peaks will be observed; ({\em ii}) immediately after the pulse has ceased, measure spectrum of excitations again where a broad continuum~\cite{Broholm2020} could be observed due to long-range entangled [Fig.~\ref{fig:fig7}] localized spins of FM-analyzer.
+Beyond spintronics, STT-driven quantum dynamics of localized spins can be employed~\cite{Comas2019} to manipulate individual spin qubits and entangle them over very long distances.